heavenlytrong/heavenlyrefactor-rb/README.md

 HORISEON CHALLENGE
-DU bootcamp weekly challenge #1, CSS classes were changed into ID's to help simplify CSS selectors.
-HTML attributes were cleaned up and reindented to help imrove readability.
+DU bootcamp weekly challenge #1:
+Refactored version or Urban-Octo-Telegram Horiseon exercise.
+CSS duplicate classes were combined into a single parent class such as benefits instead of multiple sub-categories of benefits.
+ID's were added to some sections and used as a CSS selector to maintain integrity of the website while simplifying some code.
+Slight tweaks were made to the index.html code to help readability and incorporate well with the new CSS changes.